 - Open the Apple Music app on your Android device.

-- Tap in the upper-left corner, then tap Settings.
+- Tap the menu button , then tap Settings.

 - Scroll to the Restrictions section, then tap Content Restrictions.